54ba/midostore/changelog/NETLIFY_DEPLOYMENT_FIXES.md

 - **Functions are NOT heavy** - They're only 2.66 KB total
 - **Heavy dependencies get bundled** - Netlify bundles functions with Node.js modules
-- **Electron package is 288.14 MB** - This gets included in function uploads
+- **Electron package was 288.14 MB** - This was included in function uploads
 - **Upload size limit exceeded** - Netlify has limits on function upload size
 - **Multiple function directories causing conflicts**

-## Why We Have Electron
+## Why We Had Electron

-Electron is used for:
+Electron was used for:
 - **Desktop app functionality** - Creating native desktop applications
 - **Cross-platform deployment** - Windows, Mac, Linux apps
 - **Native system integration** - File system access, notifications, etc.

-**Electron is NOT needed for Netlify deployment** - it's only for building desktop apps.
+**Electron has been completely removed** - No more heavy dependencies.

 ## Solutions Applied